 Disability and Return to Work

-Workplace Health Issue: Smoking Cessation and Weight Management
+Workplace Health Issue: Weight Management

 Please attach a copy of your most current signed performance evaluation (completed within the last 18 months) to your online account.
 If you have not received a performance evaluation, you may provide two current signed letters of recommendation (written within the last 18 months), preferably to include one letter from either a current or recent former supervisor.
 To attach these documents, go to: My Career Tools, Add Attachment, Attachment Type – Performance Reviews or Letters of Recommendation.